CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-bash.md

 {: .language-bash}

-`>` - Save the first 10 lines into an other file (note that instead of -n 10, we used a simplified version)
+`>` - Save the first 10 lines into another file (note that instead of -n 10, we used a simplified version)
 ```
 head -10 birdstrikes.csv > first10.csv
 ```